nnnennaorjiugo-source/Kubernetes-Deployment-for-a-HTTP-Service-using-Helm-Chart/README.md

 1. Overview
 2. Architecture
 3. Key Design Decisions and Trade-Offs
 4. Other Trade-offs
+5. Reliability, scalability and Security Considerations
-5. What Can Be Improved With More Time
+6. What Can Be Improved With More Time
-6. How to Deploy the Chart
+7. How to Deploy the Chart

 ---